-How does this relate to recent events in Israel?
+How does it relate to recent events in Israel?
 I need to take a short detour to provide some background.
 In Israeli society, there is a class of people called “Arsim” (“Ars” singular, “Arsim” plural).
 It is a bit difficult to explain, but an Ars is a young man, mostly of Jewish Middle Eastern origins (meaning, not an Ashkenazi Jew), who is also vulgar, unrefined, and a bit aggressive.
-If the analogy helps, a less charming version of what’s called in America a guido.
+If the analogy helps, a less charming version of what’s called a guido in America.
 This rather amusing mockumentary attempts to provide a better description.

 In times of peace, the Ars is mostly a nuisance.
 There’s a way to banter with them in a friendly way, but there’s never knowing when things may combust.
 So in general, avoidance is a good strategy.
 However, when gangs of marauding Arabs begin torching synagogues and cars in Israeli towns, the Ars can be a useful ecological feature.